Dan Shamir: Coaching career

 On November 27, 2015, Shamir returned to Hapoel Holon for a second stint, replacing Elad Hasin.
 In the 2016–17 season, Shamir led Holon to the 2017 Israeli League Playoffs as the first seed, but they eventually were eliminated by Maccabi Haifa in the Quarterfinals.
 On March 5, 2017, Shamir signed a two-year contract extension with Holon.

 In the 2017–18 season, Shamir led Holon to the 2018 Israeli State Cup title, and it reached the 2018 Israeli League Finals.
 On June 14, 2018, Shamir was named the Israeli Basketball Premier League Coach of the Year.
 In the 2018–19 season, Shamir led Holon to the 2019 Israeli League Playoffs and the 2019 FIBA Europe Cup Semifinals, where they eventually lost to Dinamo Sassari.

 In July 2019, Shamir was appointed Director of Basketball at the New Zealand Breakers, joining them as head coach and in an off-the-court role.

-In the 2019-20 NBL season, the Breakers finished with a 15-13 record and did not qualify for the Playoffs.

-In the 2020-21 NBL season, the Breakers finished with a 12-24 record and did not qualify for the Playoffs.

-Despite missing the Playoffs in both of his first two seasons as Head Coach, Shamir was offered a two-year contract extension in July 2021 to remain at the club until at least the 2023-24 Australian NBL season.
+In the 2019-20 NBL season, the Breakers finished with a 15–13 record and did not qualify for the playoffs.
+In the 2020-21 NBL season, the Breakers finished with a 12–24 record and again did not qualify for the playoffs.
+Despite missing the playoffs in both of his first two seasons as head coach, Shamir was offered a two-year contract extension in July 2021 to remain at the club until at least the 2023-24 Australian NBL season.

-In the 2021-22 NBL season, the Breakers finished at the bottom of the league with a 5-23 record, which was the Breaker's worst finish in franchise history.
+In the 2021-22 NBL season, the Breakers finished at the bottom of the league with a 5–23 record, which was the Breakers' worst finish in franchise history.
 On May 11, 2022, Shamir resigned as head coach of the New Zealand Breakers, with lead assistant coach Mody Maor being named as his replacement later that day.